yesilOguz/ai/CatAndDog/pytorch/README.md

 # Cat and Dog classifier
 cat and dog classifier with pytorch

 In this project, I aimed to classficate to dogs and cats images.
-I can say pytorch is successful than others
+I can say pytorch is successful than others.
+You can think accuracy values is wrong but they are right.
+Always have the same number of correct numbers in the test data.

 ![this is an image](https://i.hizliresim.com/cz1te5c.jpg)